-Choosing to automate the GRC process comes with the additional benefit of being able to automate activities using a ticketing system process.
-While many GRC tools have their own ticketing systems, understanding the integration of systems across the entire organization can help you decide whether you want to use the built in system or invest in something that plays well with other corporate initiatives.
+Automating your governance, risk and compliance (GRC) process comes with the additional benefit of being able to automate activities using a ticketing system process.
+While many GRC tools have ticketing systems, understanding the integration of plans across the entire enterprise can help you decide whether you want to use the built-in system or invest in something that plays well with other corporate initiatives.

-Ticketing systems are automated to-do lists.
-Since automation helps to break information silos, having a ticketing platform that also works with all the other information systems in the company keeps system silos from being created.
-Since there are many different stakeholders involved in the GRC process, sharing to-do lists across the multiple areas in order to define roles matters.
+Ticketing systems are automated and customizable to-do lists.
+Since automation helps to break information silos, having a ticketing platform that works with all the other information systems in the company keeps organizational “silos” from being created.
+Since many stakeholders are involved in the GRC process, sharing to-do lists across multiple areas to define roles matters.
 The right ticketing system can do this.

-If you are using an effective ticketing system, you can easily find helpful information like the number of outstanding tasks, the status of all the submitted work this week, who is not overloaded, and who has more work than they can reasonably handle.
-You can locate essential tasks that are still open, and assign the merely nice-to-have tasks to the back-burner by simply changing the status of a ticket on a web page.
+For example, suppose you are using an effective ticketing system.
+In that case, you can easily find helpful information such as the number of outstanding tasks, the status of all the submitted work this week, who is not overloaded, and who has more tickets than they can reasonably handle.
+In addition, you can locate essential tasks that are still open and assign the merely nice-to-have functions to the back burner by simply changing the status of a ticket on a web page.

-Members of your team can cross-assign tasks to other members when they’re overworked, or find another team member who is more of an expert on a particular task.
+Members of your team can cross-assign tasks to other members when they’re overworked or find another team member who is more of an expert on a particular job.
 They can assign the expert to the ticket as an interested party or may even transfer ownership altogether.

-This kind of system ensures high visibility.
-The entire team will always know the overall state of the tasks at hand—what needs doing and who should be doing it.
+This kind of system assures high visibility.
+The entire team will always know the overall state of the tasks at hand: what needs doing and who should be doing it.

-Ticketing systems streamlines the communication about the responsibility for GRC tasks in the same way that the platform provides streamlined access to the information.
+Ticketing systems streamline the communication about the responsibility for GRC tasks.
+In addition, the platform provides streamlined access to information.
 This overlap enhances the organization’s use of the GRC tools.

 GRC automation focuses on creating an electronic warehouse for all your compliance information.
-When thinking about the GRC environment, automation allows for an efficient solution to the information storage and gathering.
+When considering the GRC environment, automation allows for an efficient information storage, gathering solution and cybersecurity.

-Based on data gathered from people and other systems, GRC tools reduce the time and resources that must be devoted to identifying compliance gaps and managing remediation, and they improve the accuracy of assessments.
+You might ask yourself, what is GRC?
+Well, based on data gathered from people and other systems, GRC tools reduce the time and resources devoted to identifying compliance gaps and managing remediation, improving the accuracy of assessments.

 Automating the information repository and the ability to share across departments helps stakeholder communication.
 It does not, however, remind those stakeholders to engage in the process of putting the information together.
 That is the role of the ticketing process.

 Traditionally, people think about ticketing in terms of IT services.
-A call comes into the IT help desk, the desk does triage to determine the priority of the problem, and then the ticket moves through the various stages of getting fixed.
+So, for example, a call comes into the IT help desk, the desk does triage to determine the priority of the problem, and then the ticket moves through the various stages of getting fixed.

-In the case of GRC, the ticketing process creates a workflow specifically around the review of policies and processes.
-In order to ensure that all stakeholders are appropriately engaged, you can use the ticketing process to tag people involved and assign them specific tasks.
+In the case of GRC, the ticketing process creates a workflow specifically around reviewing policies and procedures.
+To ensure that all stakeholders are appropriately engaged, you can use the ticketing process to tag people involved and assign them specific tasks.
 As the tasks are completed, the review process moves forward.
-In the event that someone is not doing their job, the ticket stops moving forward.
+If someone is not doing their job, the ticket stops moving forward.
 Ticketing, therefore, allows you to hold stakeholders accountable.

-The most important question for instituting a ticketing process should be how to maximize efficiency.
-Efficiency comes from complete integration.
-Integration occurs when systems work well together.
-Before looking at the ticketing solution’s capabilities, look to whether it will integrate cleanly with your current systems.
-If you think about the employees involved in your compliance environment as “customers,” the idea of CRM can apply to the determinations you make.
-In much the same way that a company would want to integrate ticketing software and CRM, you want to think about how to integrate ticketing software and your GRC tool.
+For example, if you think of the employees involved in your compliance environment as “customers,” the idea of Customer Relationship Management (CRM) can apply to your determinations.
+In the same way, a company would want to integrate ticketing software and CRM; you want to consider how to incorporate ticketing software and your GRC tool.

 This integration of ticketing and GRC will look very similar to the ticketing and CRM.
-Synchronization matters to both because unless all of your systems share data correctly, the ticketing process will not be effective.
-This means that you need to start with the systems ability to synchronize with your GRC.
-Below is how Agile CRM describes the importance of CRM and ticketing synchronization,
+Synchronization matters because ticketing is only practical if all your systems share data correctly.
+This means that you need to start with the system’s ability to synchronize with your GRC.
+Below is a summation of how Agile CRM describes the importance of CRM and ticketing synchronization.

 Seamless Synchronization of the Systems

-You have the tasks that need to be automated and the widgets you need to automate this process, now look at how you can integrate it.
-Both the systems need to be synced in the most seamless way possible so that if any customer raises a ticket in the system, there needs to be an alert in your CRM.
+You have the tasks that need to be automated and the widgets you need to automate this process; now, look at how you can integrate it.
+Both systems need to be synced in the most seamless way possible so that if any customer raises a ticket in the design, there needs to be an alert in your CRM.
 It should be able to:

 - Import all the contacts from the help desk in your CRM to have data under one platform.

-- Share customer data such as user profiles, customer account size and more, or data that is relevant to the issue or ticket.
+- Share customer data such as user profiles, customer account size, and more, or relevant data to the issue or ticket.

 - Provide business insights through synced data to improve workflow efficiency and customer queries.

-Assuming that the corporate stakeholders taking care of compliance are your IT department’s “customers,” the above remains true for GRC and ticketing integration.
+Assuming that the corporate stakeholders taking care of regulatory compliance are your IT department’s “customers,” the above remains true for GRC and ticketing integration.
 Instead of importing customer contacts, you want to import supervisory roles.
-Syncing that data with your tickets will allow you to have a better sense of who engages in what review.
+Syncing that data with your tickets will give you a better sense of who engages in what review.
 Instead of connecting sales with ticket data, you will be connecting managers with ticket data so that they know what employee engages in what compliance role.
-Consolidating user data to ensure that staff, managers, and senior managers are aware of everyone’s role is similar to sharing customer user information.
-Therefore, whether you’re looking at CRM or GRC, synchronization of systems through a ticketing software creates an efficient solution to tracking information between systems.
+Consolidating user data to assure that staff, managers, and senior managers know everyone’s part is similar to sharing customer user information.
+So whether you’re looking at CRM or GRC, the synchronization of systems through ticketing software creates an efficient solution for tracking information between systems.

-When determining whether a ticketing system is the best fit for your organization, some important factors might be user reviews such as Capterra, how it integrates with your configuration management database, integration with your directory service, easy to use API, and integration with your chosen or existing GRC tool.
+When determining whether a ticketing system is the best fit for your organization, some critical factors might be user reviews such as Capterra, how the system integrates with your configuration management database, integration with your directory service, easy-to-use API, and integration with your chosen or existing GRC tool.

-Five ticketing systems that appear to meet many of the above requirements are:
+Five ticketing systems that appear to meet many of the above requirements are below.

 One of the leading ticketing software companies, JIRA provides more than just bug and issue tracking.
-Their agile reporting allows teams to have out-of-the-box reports.
-With more than 1,000 plug-and-play add-ons and rich APIs, JIRA provides everything you need to be up and running with an easy-to-integrate ticketing system.
-JIRA’s flexibility gives you the opportunity to incorporate it across several different areas making it a good one-stop shopping experience.
+Its agile reporting allows teams to have out-of-the-box reports.
+With more than 1,000 plug-and-play add-ons and rich APIs, JIRA includes everything you need to be up and running with an easy-to-integrate ticketing system.
+In addition, JIRA’s flexibility allows you to incorporate it across several different areas, making it an excellent one-stop shopping experience.

-Freshdesk provides several easy to use apps that are tied to GoogleApps.
+Freshdesk provides several easy-to-use apps that are tied to GoogleApps.
 For companies that incorporate the Google environment, this is a great product.
-In addition, Freshdesk allows custom requirements through its RESTful API allowing easy creation of triggers specifically to the organization.
+In addition, Freshdesk allows custom requirements through its RESTful API, allowing easy creation of triggers specific to the organization.
 This can help ease the integration of GRC tools with the ticketing system.

 UserVoice focuses on communication with users.
-Originally for customer communication for software updates, this software traditionally organizes product feedback in beta phases.
+Initially, for customer communication for software updates, this software traditionally organizes product feedback in beta phases.
 UserVoice works as a tool for data-driven product decisions.
-However, it provides direct channels between different stakeholders within and outside the organization.
+It provides direct channels between stakeholders within and outside the organization.
 If you can configure it for your GRC tool, it can be a powerful asset.

-ManageEngine offers the option to define roles with selective privilege and gives an organization to delegate users to these roles.
-This means makes defining roles within the GRC environment easier for those trying to assign responsibilities.
-Most importantly, one of the roles that can be granted is that of Auditor.
+ManageEngine offers the option to define roles with selective privileges, and gives an organization the ability to delegate users to these roles.
+This makes defining roles within the GRC environment easier for those trying to assign responsibilities.
+Most importantly, one of the roles you can grant is that of “auditor.”
 When looking at the ways that GRC automation allows for smoother audits, this role privilege adds value by streamlining the process.

 Zendesk offers many advantages in terms of customization.
-The basic apps incorporate powerful add-ons.
+The essential apps incorporate powerful add-ons.
 One of those add-ons within the customer support field would be workflow on tickets.
-Although traditionally used for business to customer help, Zendesk also incorporates JSON-based and REST APIs that break out of the boundaries of the traditional product to build integrations that can leverage tickets, users, organizations, knowledge base, and more giving it the opportunity to be a power partner for a GRC tool.
+Although traditionally used for business-to-customer help, Zendesk also integrates JSON-based and REST APIs that break out of the boundaries of the traditional product to build integrations that can leverage tickets, users, organizations, knowledge base, and more, allowing it to be a powerful partner for a GRC tool.